BCHarrell/RTHub-LLM-CTF/docs/config_explanation.md

 ```

 - `objective-id`: This is the internal name used to identify the objective,
 it's not shown to the user.
+Best not to use spaces.
 For example, `admin-file-read`.
-- `title`: This is the external name (used in the UI) for the objective
+- `title`: This is the external name (used in the UI) for the objective, can be whatever.
 - `description`: The description used in the UI for the objective
 - `hint`: The hint used in the UI for the objective
 - `output-regex`: This is used to check the LLM's output for specific strings